Is Volunteer Work Tax Deductible? | H&R Block

-There are tax benefits to take advantage of as a volunteer.
+Is volunteer work tax deductible?
+In short, there are certainly tax benefits to take advantage of as a volunteer.
 In fact, any volunteer of a §501(c)(3) tax-exempt organization is entitled to receive deductible charitable contributions.
 Although no tax deduction is allowed for the value of the services performed for this type of organization, some deductions are permitted for out-of-pocket costs incurred while volunteering.

 Deductible volunteer out-of-pocket costs include items such as:

 - Away-from-home travel expenses while performing services for a charity (out-of-pocket round-trip travel cost, taxi fares and other costs of transportation between the airport or station and hotel, plus lodging and meals).
 However, these expenses aren’t deductible if there’s a significant element of personal pleasure associated with the travel, or if the services for a charity involve lobbying activities.

 - The cost of entertaining others on behalf of a charity, such as wining and dining a potential large contributor — but the cost of the volunteer’s own entertainment or meal is not deductible.

 - If the volunteer uses their own car while performing services for a charitable organization they may deduct their actual unreimbursed expenses directly attributable to the services, such as gas and oil costs.
 Alternatively, they may deduct a flat $0.14 per mile for charitable use of their car.